wp-plugins/marctv-xbox-360voice-blog/readme.txt

 = 1.8.2 =

 * fixed output if the 360voiceblog got less items then defined in the options panel

+= 1.8.3 =

+* Added CSS for widget in footer of twentyten

 == Screenshots ==